 The Charles and Lynn Schusterman Family Foundation (Schusterman) is a global organization that seeks to ignite the passion and unleash the power in young people to create positive change for themselves, the Jewish community and the broader world.

 We pursue our mission by working collaboratively with others to support and operate high-quality education, identity development, leadership training and service programs designed to help young people cultivate their growth as individuals and as leaders.

 Established in 1987, the Foundation has grown to include the Schusterman Foundation-Israel as our philanthropic arm in Israel; ROI Community, a global network of young Jewish change agents; and a suite of programs and initiatives designed to advance our work.
 We have offices in Tulsa, OK; Washington DC; Atlanta, GA; San Francisco, CA; and Jerusalem, Israel.

 Core Focus Areas

 Our work is focused in four primary areas in which we hope to make a deep and lasting impact:

-National education: Investing in reform efforts within and outside of U.S. school systems that improve educational opportunities and outcomes for all students, especially low-income students. →Learn more about our work in education.
+National education: Investing in reform efforts within and outside of U.S. school systems that improve educational opportunities and outcomes for all students, especially students in low-income communities. →Learn more about our work in education.

 Jewish identity and community: Strengthening the identities and leadership capacities of young Jews to ensure a diverse, dynamic Jewish future that is inclusive, deeply connected to Israel and committed to making the world a better place.
 In addition to our grantmaking agenda, we operate a suite of initiatives, including ROI Community, REALITY and the Schusterman Fellowship, designed to advance our work. →Learn more about our work in the Jewish community.

 Israel: Deepening the connection and commitment to Israel on the world stage while also helping Israel meet the demands of its growing and increasingly diverse society, primarily in the areas of child protection and the renewal of Jerusalem. →Learn more about our work in Israel.